Why Are So Many People Purchasing A Hotel Investment Property?

 Hotel investments are also fairly long-term.
 The investment can last for up to 10 years, which means you will keep getting an assured rental income of around 8% of your purchase price until you decide to sell it on.
 Most hotel investments will have a buy-back option of 110% after 5 years and up to 125% after 10 years.
 This provides an exit strategy with assured capital appreciation should an investor want to free up cash.

 What Are The Advantages Of Hotel Investments?

 No admin required – A hotel property investment is very straightforward because there aren’t any admin or maintenance requirements.
 As the investor, you buy a room which is registered to you at the land registry.
-You receive income from the room every three-months for 5 - 10 years.
-Hotel property investments don’t have the complicated tax relief rules or associated cost deductions to calculate – as already noted, as a commercial property they are exempt from stamp duty and capital gains tax.
+You receive income from the room every three-months for 5 – 10 years.
+Hotel property investments don’t have the complicated tax relief rules or associated cost deductions to calculate – as already noted, as a commercial property they are exempt from stamp duty.

 The whole process of entering the hotel investment sector as well as the duration of the investment and the exit is simple, easy and hands-free.
 You even have the option of staying in the hotel room at a discounted rate if you wanted to!

 Fast results – A hotel investment is also fast.
 As soon as you pay the full price of the property, you will start to see the money come in from the rental yield.
 Unlike other investments where the property may need refurbishing, a hotel investment is usually ready to go as soon as the offer comes to market.

 Diversifying your portfolio – You can diversify your portfolio with a hotel room investment.
 Many investors will focus on buy-to-lets and possibly student properties, however, a hotel investment can be a good way to balance your portfolio so that your eggs aren’t all in one basket.
 Diversification allows you to spread your risks should sectors in the property market experience volatility.